ccokee/slckop/README.md

-# slck-operator
+# SLCK Operator

-// TODO(user): Add simple overview of use/purpose
+SLCK Operator is a Kubernetes Operator designed to provide a secure execution environment for running commands using the SLCK system on your Kubernetes cluster.
+It enables you to deploy and manage SLCK instances with ease, allowing users to interact with command-line applications using frontend components for React, Vue.js, or Angular.
+SLCK Operator follows the Kubernetes Operator pattern and leverages custom resources to define and manage SLCK instances.

 ## Description

-// TODO(user): An in-depth paragraph about your project and overview of use
+SLCK Operator automates the deployment, scaling, and management of SLCK instances on your Kubernetes cluster.
+It allows you to easily expose binaries for remote execution using WebSocket connections and provides a browser-based terminal for running commands securely.
+The operator is built using the Kubebuilder framework and includes custom resources, controllers, and reconciliation logic to ensure the desired state of your SLCK instances is maintained.

 ## Getting Started

 You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
-**Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
+You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing or run against a remote cluster. **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e., whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster

 1. Install Instances of Custom Resources:

 ```sh